 Lancaster is a tiny town located in the state of Virginia.
 With a population of 105 people and just one neighborhood, Lancaster is the 416th largest community in Virginia.

-Lancaster is a blue-collar town, with 0.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Lancaster, you'll notice that it is more blue-collar than most other communities in America.
+0.00% of Lancaster’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Lancaster is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Lancaster who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 The overall crime rate in Lancaster is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.